FAQs: Servicer Total Achievement and Rewards

 Who do I contact if I have questions about the STAR Program?

-Servicers who have questions about the STAR Program should contact their Fannie Mae Account Team, or Fannie Mae Portfolio Manager with questions regarding the STAR Performance Scorecard and the Operational Assessment process.
+Servicers who have questions about the STAR Program should contact their Fannie Mae Business Account Management Solutions (BAMS) Team, or BAMS Servicing Manager with questions regarding the STAR Performance Scorecard and the Operational Assessment process.
 If additional information or clarification regarding a matter related to the STAR Program is required, you may submit inquiries to the Fannie Mae STAR Mailbox.

 How long does it take to have a question answered that was submitted to the STAR Mailbox?